Camp Twin Lakes - Rutledge

 Campers take their pick of tennis, archery and Montag Mini Golf in the recreation area.
 Designed to accommodate everyone, these activities are wheelchair accessible and use adaptive equipment.
-Campers also enjoy baseball and soccer at the Skip Caray Ballfield or getting their hands dirty at the organic garden.
+Campers also enjoy baseball and soccer at the Skip Caray Ballfield.
 CTL-Rutledge offers mountain biking on or off-road.
 In addition to traditional mountain bikes, Camp has adaptive bicycles and tricycles that allow all campers the opportunity to ride.

 The CTL Farm is beautiful acres of pastoral land and allows our campers to reconnect with the earth and learn where their food comes from.
 The Farm not only features various vegetables and fruits including kale, tomatoes, arugula, watermelons, strawberries, and broccoli, but also includes cattle and egg-laying hens!
-The CSE Greenhouse houses smaller crops and fresh herbs, and this summer the SAP Outdoor Teaching Kitchen will open and be a place where campers can learn more about preparing fresh, healthy meals.
+The CSE Greenhouse houses smaller crops and fresh herbs, and the SAP Outdoor Teaching Kitchen is a place where campers can learn more about preparing fresh, healthy meals.

 Campers pan for fool’s gold and other special treasures at CTL-Rutledge’s very own “play” gold-panning site on the Lower Lake, where they also learn the basics of canoeing and kayaking.
 On Lake Selig (the Upper Lake), campers enjoy paddleboats and an accessible pontoon boat as well as fishing from the dock.
 A water spray fountain in the middle of the lake cools off campers on a hot summer day.